Kuwerin/vimdiff-as-a-mergetool/README.md

 Save the file and quit (a fast way to write and quit multiple files is `:wqa`).

 Run `git commit` and you are all set!

+If you doing a rebase, you should to perform `git rebase --continue`

 This instruction is based on [Ruslan Osipov's article](https://www.rosipov.com/blog/use-vimdiff-as-git-mergetool/ "Use vimdiff as git mergetool") helps to understand, how to resolve merge conflicts using vimdiff as a mergetool.